Poisonite/MakeMKV-Auto-Rip/README.md

 interface:
   # Enable repeat mode - after ripping, prompt again for another round (true/false)
   repeat_mode: true

+# MakeMKV behavior settings
+makemkv:
+  # Set a fake system date for MakeMKV operations (leave blank to use real system date)
+  # Supports date only: "2024-01-15" or date with time: "2024-01-15 14:30:00"
+  # This only affects makemkvcon processes, not other system operations
+  # NOTE: This feature only works on Linux/macOS systems.
+On Windows, change your system date instead.
+  fake_date: ""
 ```

 #### Configuration Options